KilleTom/BangScreenToolsMaster/README.md

 # BangScreenToolsMaster
+## Chinese Document
+	This document describes how BangScreenTools work and how to use it
 ## How to used?
 used way：https://jitpack.io/#KilleTom/BangScreenToolsMaster this web can telled your how many versions can provide to be used;
 but if you don't want to chose , you can copy this to use.